meshery/meshery/README.md

     kubectl -n meshery apply -f deployment_yamls/istio.yaml
     ```
     If you want to use a different namespace, please change the name of the namespace in the `ClusterRoleBinding` section appropriately.
-  - Meshery can be deployed either on/off the mesh.
+- Meshery can be deployed either on/off your existing service mesh.
 - If deployed on the same Kubernetes cluster as the mesh, you dont have to provide a kubeconfig file.
-  - please review the yaml and make necessary changes as needed for your cluster
+- please review the yaml and make necessary changes as needed for your cluster.

-- On Docker
+### Running Meshery on Docker
 - We have a docker-compose.yaml file which can be used to spin up the services quickly
 - There a few requirements for running all the Meshery services on your local
   - SSO, which uses Twitter and/or Github
     - Instructions to setup Twitter for SSO can be found <a href="#twitter">here</a>
     - Instructions to setup Github for SSO can be found <a href="#github">here</a>
   - Add an entry for `meshery-saas` in your `/etc/hosts` file to point to 127.0.0.1 and save the file
   - After setting up SSO, store the respective key and secret as variables in the shell as shown below.
     - for Twitter:
     ```
     TWITTERKEY="PASTE TWITTER KEY"
     ```
     ```
     TWITTERSECRET="PASTE TWITTER SECRET"
     ```
     - for Github:
     ```
     GITHUBKEY="PASTE GITHUB KEY"
     ```
     ```
     GITHUBSECRET="PASTE GITHUB SECRET"
     ```
     __Note__: you can use Twitter and/or Github

     Now that the environment variables are setup, we can start the containers by running:
     ```
     docker-compose up
     ```
     Please add a `-d` flag to the above command if you want to run it in the background.
 - Now you should be able to access Meshery in your browser at `http://localhost:8080/play`

 ##### <a name="twitter">Using Twitter for SSO</a>
 - Create an app in the Twitter developer console: [https://developer.twitter.com/en/apps](https://developer.twitter.com/en/apps) after logging in.